340:75-6-86. Changes in child's living arrangements

 (ii) When not provided at the time of the child's removal, Form 04MP014E is provided no later than one business day after the removal;

-(D) documents in KIDS Contacts screen, each communication with the foster parent regarding the child's removal; and
+(D) documents in KIDS Contacts screen, each communication with the foster parent or group home representative regarding the child's removal; and

-(E) advises the foster parent to seek legal counsel when the foster parent has questions about filing an objection to the removal.
+(E) advises the foster parent or group home representative to seek legal counsel when the foster parent or group home representative has questions about filing an objection to the removal.

-(3) Documenting notification to foster parent of child's removal.
+(3) Documenting notification to foster parent or group home representative of child's removal.

-(A) The CW specialist obtains the signature of the foster parent on two originals of Form 04MP014E and one original form is given to the foster parent.
-When the foster parent refuses to sign the form, CW staff documents the refusal on the original retained by OKDHS and in KIDS Contacts screen.
+(A) The CW specialist obtains the signature of the foster parent or group home representative on two originals of Form 04MP014E and one original form is given to the foster parent or group home representative.
+When the foster parent or group home representative refuses to sign the form, CW staff documents the refusal on the original retained by DHS and in KIDS Contacts screen.

-(B) The second original form signed by the foster parent is retained by OKDHS and scanned into the KIDS file cabinet and filed in the child's paper case record.
-One copy is filed in the resource record and a copy is sent to the:
+(B) The second original, signed by the foster parent or group home representative is retained by DHS and is scanned into the KIDS file cabinet and filed in the child's paper case record.
+One copy is filed in the resource record and one copy is sent to the:

 (4) Emergency removal from placement.